ykarateke/ykarateke/README.md

 - 🔭 I’m currently working on [Tali Acente Fiyat Talep Programı]

-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning SwiftUI

 - ❓ I never hesitate to learn new things, you can teach what I don't know